My Experience at Chef Duyen’s Hanoi Cooking Class

 About the Hanoi Cooking Class

 Chef Duyen’s class is consistently rated one of the best cooking classes in Hanoi!
 Her daily cooking classes are offered in heart of the city for $45 per person.
 Classes start at 9AM and last until around 1PM, usually 3-4 hours.
-Click this link for more information about Chef Duyen’s cooking class Hanoi and to get in touch to book your class.
+Click here to reserve your class on Viator!

 Since I booked right when the city was reopening after COVID, I got a private cooking class Hanoi for a great price!